jarrodbb/Professional-README-Generator/assets/readme/README.md

   ## Contributing

-  Please follow these instructions to be able to contribute to this project, email me or open an isssue on Github
+  Please follow these instructions to be able to contribute to this project, email me or open an issue on Github

   ## Tests